apache/tvm/docs/langref/relay/intro.rst

 Introduction
 ============

-Relay is differentiable programming language with support for closures, control-flow, and recursion.
+Relay is a differentiable programming language with support for closures, control-flow, and recursion.
 It has an advanced static type system specifically designed for programs written by machine learning practitioners and researchers.
 Relay is intended to replace